The Best Composting Toilet Medium (and How to Use It)

 Disadvantages of hemp

-Hemp also isn't as absorbent as coco coir or sawdust so additional material will be required for all-in-one composting toilets.
+Hemp also isn't as absorbent as coco coir or sawdust so additional material may be required in a high-moisture environment.

 Sawdust and wood shavings